pilegard/cogfoundations/docs/08-language.md

 :::exercises
 ##### Exercises {-}
 1. What languages do you speak?
 Did you ever try to learn a new one?
 What problems did you have when you did this?
 Would you consider trying to learn a new language?
 2. Some animals, such as Kanzi, display at least some language.
-Is it accurate to say that Kanzi knows language?
+Is it accurate to say that Kanzi knew language?
 :::